NEWSLETTER NO. 7 - 20.5.2025

 Closed: Tuesday & Friday

 No ice blocks or slushies to be ordered with lunch orders - thank you.
-If you have any queries please phone Vikki on 0439 964 462.
+If you have any queries or would like to Volunteer please phone Vikki on 0439 964 462.

 PHOTO ALBUM